-Reading and Teaching Popular Culture 0.5 unit This course focuses on the educational and pedagogical dimensions of popular culture.
+Reading and Teaching Popular Culture

+This course focuses on the educational and pedagogical dimensions of popular culture.
 It provides theoretical frameworks, namely, those of cultural studies and critical literacy, to explore the variety of literacies practised in contemporary multi-mediated cultures and the complex social processes brought to bear on the teaching and reading of popular culture.

-Research Seminar in Literacy Education0.5 unitGLIT 67540.5 unit
+Research Seminar in Literacy Education 0.5 unit GLIT 6754

-Research Seminar in Literacy Education 0.5 unit A course designed for students in the Master of Arts Program in literacy education.
+Research Seminar in Literacy Education

+A course designed for students in the Master of Arts Program in literacy education.
 Note: May be taken more than once for credential credit.